Palisar/Palisar/README.md

 - 👋 Hi, I’m @Palisar
-- 👀 I’m interested in learning to code in C#
+- 👀 I’m interested in learning to code in C#.
+I want to develop an app in an industry that is almost devoid of it.
-- 🌱 I’m currently learning Beginner level C#
+- 🌱 I’m currently learning C# and .NET
-- 💞️ I’m looking to collaborate on nothing as of yet.
+- 💞️ I’m looking to collaborate on app developement.
-- 📫 How to reach me ...

 <!---
 Palisar/Palisar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.